sourcery-ai/sourcery/WritingAnLSPClient.md

 }
 ```

-Once the Sourcery Language Server is initialized is will act in a fully LSP compliant manner providing refactoring suggestions and hover functionality.
+Once the Sourcery Language Server is initialized it will act in a fully LSP compliant manner providing refactoring suggestions and hover functionality.

 ## Let us know!
 if you implement a new client for a editor we'd love to hear about it and are happy to help if you need any assistance.
 Just drop us a line at hello@sourcery.ai